Medically reviewed by Drugs.com. Last updated on Feb 16, 2023.

-Epoprostenol injection is used to treat the symptoms of primary pulmonary hypertension and pulmonary hypertension in patients who have already been treated with other medicines that did not work well.
-Pulmonary hypertension is high blood pressure that occurs in the main artery that carries blood from the right side of the heart (the ventricle) to the lungs.
+Epoprostenol injection is used to treat pulmonary arterial hypertension (PAH), which is the high blood pressure that occurs in the main artery that carries blood from the right side of the heart (the ventricle) to the lungs.
 When the smaller blood vessels in the lungs become more resistant to blood flow, the right ventricle must work harder to pump enough blood through the lungs.
+It works by relaxing these blood vessels and increasing the supply of blood to the lungs, which reduces the workload of the heart.

 Epoprostenol belongs to a group of agents called prostaglandins.
 Prostaglandins occur naturally in the body and are involved in many biological functions.
 Epoprostenol works by relaxing blood vessels and increasing the supply of blood to the lungs, reducing the workload of the heart.